 - 1. EagleFiler imports the entire raw source of the message, including the attachments and headers.
 In other words, all the information is preserved; if desired, the messages can be imported back into the mail program with full fidelity.
 (Exceptions: When importing from Eudora, EagleFiler imports the message text as processed and stored by Eudora, and it does not import the attachments, which Eudora stores separately.
 Webmail messages imported as PDFs do not include the full source or attachments.) - 2.
 As with other types of imports, EagleFiler copies the messages into its library.
 When it's done, you can delete the messages from your mail program.
 It's simpler to have each message stored in only one place (the mail program or EagleFiler), and this way you won't accidentally import multiple copies of the same messages into EagleFiler. - 3.
 EagleFiler stores messages in mailbox ("mbox") files.
 This is both for efficiency (one file rather than thousands for a mailbox containing thousands of messages) and for compatibility with other software that can read the standard mbox format. - 4.
+If you prefer to store your messages as individual .eml files rather than mailboxes, you can drag and drop the messages out of the mailboxes once they're in EagleFiler.
+You can also import an individual message directly from Apple Mail via drag and drop. - 5.
 Each time you import from a mailbox, a new mailbox file is created in EagleFiler, using the same name as in your mail program.
-If you had previously imported from that mailbox, you may already have a mailbox file in EagleFiler with that name. - Some people like to leave each import as a separate mailbox, e.g. so that for each mailbox there's one file per month or per year. - Others prefer to have a single file that holds all the messages imported from that mailbox over time.
+If you had previously imported from that mailbox, you may already have a mailbox file in EagleFiler with that name.

+- Some people like to leave each import as a separate mailbox, e.g. so that for each mailbox there's one file per month or per year. - Others prefer to have a single file that holds all the messages imported from that mailbox over time.
 To do this, select the Records source and sort by title.
 This will group the related mailboxes together.
 You can then select the related mailboxes and use the Merge Mailboxes command to combine them into a single mailbox.
-The combined mailbox will be stored in the folder that contained the oldest of the selected mailboxes, so your organizational structure is preserved even though the newly imported mailbox might have been imported at the top level.
+The combined mailbox will be stored in the folder that contained the oldest of the selected mailboxes, so your organizational structure is preserved even though the newly imported mailbox might have been imported at the top level. - 6.
+As described in the Basics section, you should not modify or delete the mail while EagleFiler is in the midst of importing it.